-While technical graphics on the concept of emotional regulation abound, I believe overly clinical or technical-looking materials can often make people feel bored, overwhelmed, worried, or pathologized.
-I created these resources for educators and clinicians as approachable, nonclinical visual aids for teaching about emotions and emotional regulation to all age groups.
+While technical graphics for the concept of emotional regulation are easy to find, overly clinical or technical-looking materials can often make people feel bored, overwhelmed, worried, or pathologized.
+I created these resources for educators and clinicians as approachable, nonclinical visual aids for teaching all age groups about emotions and emotional regulation.

-Traditional DBT helps develop emotion regulation and impulse control in people who struggle in these areas, but Radically Open (RO) DBT is an adaptation of…
+Traditional DBT helps develop emotion regulation and impulse control for people who struggle in these areas.
+Radically Open (RO) DBT is an adaptation of DBT…

 Burnout, Compassion Fatigue, and Vicarious Trauma

 In the simplest terms: burnout occurs when the stress we experience exceeds our capacity to cope with that stress.
-While some individuals may be able…
+Some individuals may be able to…

 Abstract Emotion Cards | Art Deck by Kate Creech